Q: When and where is The Pygmalion Festival?

 Q: Are there age restrictions on the shows?

 A: There are, in some cases.
-As a rule, any show in a club or bar in Urbana is 18+ and in Champaign is 19+.
+As a rule, any show INSIDE a club or bar in Urbana is 18+ and in Champaign is 19+.
+The outdoor shows and inside of Krannert Center are ALL AGES.
 Please email the festival director at firstname.lastname@example.org for any questions.

 Q: I am coming in from out of town, where should we stay?